-If there is a need for cardiopulmonary resuscitation, or there is an immediate threat to your life or limb, call 911.
+If there is a need for cardiopulmonary resuscitation (CPR), or there is an immediate threat to your life or limb, call 911.
 If there is no need to call 911, go to the nearest hospital or emergency room.
-For members who are experiencing a mental health crisis or emergency, call 988.
 Prior authorization is not needed for emergency services.
 You should call your PCP as soon as possible after receiving care to arrange follow-up services.
 See Section 4A: Physical Health Benefits for details on getting emergency care.
 Do not use the emergency room in a non-emergency situation.
-If you are a member receiving services at a Core Service Agency, you may also use your crisis plan for further instructions and contact your CSA crisis line.
-Before an emergency arises, please contact your assigned care coordinator and ask about a personal crisis plan.
+If you are a member receiving services at a Core Service Agency (CSA), you may also use your crisis plan for further instructions and contact your CSA crisis line.
+Before an emergency arises, please contact your assigned Care Coordinator and ask about a personal crisis plan.